Carbon superpowers: U.S.-China deal seen as symbolic but not sufficient - Up News Info

 The declaration’s emphasis on rich countries meeting a broken promise to deliver $100 billion in climate aid to developing nations as soon as possible was also greeted with skepticism.

-“The key will be following up with real action,” said Brandon Wu, ActionAid USA’s Director of Policy & Campaigns, urging Washington in particular to scale up its climate finance.
+“The key will be following up with real action,” said Brandon Wu, ActionAid USA’s director of policy and campaigns, urging Washington in particular to scale up its climate finance.

 Advertisement